-Alternatively referred to as a cell pointer or selected cell, an active cell is a rectangular box, highlighting the cell in a spreadsheet.
-It helps identify what cell is being working with and where data will be entered.
-In the below picture of Microsoft Excel, you can see that the active cell is B8.
-When a cell is an active cell, it will differ in appearance from other cells such as having a bold border around it.
+Alternatively called a cell pointer, current cell, or selected cell, an active cell is a rectangular box that highlights the cell in a spreadsheet.
+An active cell helps identify what cell is being worked with and where data will be entered.

 In the picture below of Microsoft Excel, you can see that the active cell is D8 and is shown in the top-left corner.